Splinter Meeting Star Clusters:

 Scientific Organising Committee (SOC):

 Management: Abbas Askar (CAMK, Warsaw, Poland), Tomek Bulik (Univ. of Warsaw, Poland), Rainer Spurzem (NAOC/CAS, Beijing, China and Univ.
 Heidelberg, Germany); Members (alphabetic order of family name): Michiko Fujii (Tokyo Univ., Japan), Jarrod Hurley (Swinburne Univ., Melbourne, Australia), Hyung Mok Lee (Seoul Natl.
-Univ., Korea Rep.), Quynh Lan Nguyen (Phenikaa Univ.
-Hanoi, Vietnam), Dieu Nguyen (Univ. of Michigan, USA), Fred Rasio (Northwestern Univ., Evanston, USA), Dominik Schleicher (Sapienza Univ.
+Univ., Korea Rep.), Thierry Montmerle (Inst.
+Astroph.
+Paris, France), Quynh Lan Nguyen (Phenikaa Univ.
+Hanoi, Vietnam), Dieu Nguyen (Univ. of Michigan, USA), Nhat Minh Nguyen (IPMU, Tokyo, Japan), Fred Rasio (Northwestern Univ., Evanston, USA), Dominik Schleicher (Sapienza Univ.
 Rome, Italy), Anna-Lisa Varri (Univ. of Edinburgh, UK)

 Scientific Rationale